rllL1/Capstone-erms/README.md

-# ERMS - Educational Record Management System
+# ERMS - Exam Record Management System

 A comprehensive, role-based educational platform built with Next.js 15 (App Router) and Supabase.
 Designed for admins, teachers, and students to manage classes, assessments, and academic records in a modern, intuitive interface.